 Our operations have and may continue to be negatively affected by a range of external factors related to the COVID-19 pandemic that are not within our control.
 We have shifted to a remote workforce strategy for our employees in the U.S. and we have closed most of our leased office locations in the U.S., which could result in a less effective workforce in the long-term.
-As a result of the resurgence of the COVID-19 pandemic's Omicron variant in China during the first quarter of 2022, we closed our offices again in China and shifted to a remote workforce strategy in China, which over a prolonged period of time, could potentially delay our ability to launch new products or services.
+As a result of the resurgence of the COVID-19 pandemic's Omicron variant in China during the first quarter of 2022, we closed our offices again in China and shifted to a remote workforce strategy in China.
+While we have resumed normal operations in China, it is possible that we may continue to experience similar issues in the future due to the pandemic, which over a prolonged period of time, could potentially delay our ability to launch new products or services.
 In addition, many of the third-party call centers we rely on to provide customer support experienced periodic disruptions in 2021 due to the ongoing pandemic, which resulted in delayed responses to customers and a higher usage of automated services, and contributed to higher costs and transaction losses compared to prior periods.
 The business and operations of our retail distributors and our BaaS and other partners were likewise disrupted, with many having experienced reduced foot traffic or usage of their services.
 We may continue to experience increased costs, which could continue to adversely affect our business, results of operations, and financial condition in future periods.